svilupp/layercode-gym/docs/github-action.md

 ### Judge Criteria

 The judge evaluates whether conversations meet your quality standards.
+Each criterion is a yes/no question that gets evaluated independently—**all must pass** for the conversation to pass.

 **Good criteria are:**
-- Specific and measurable
+- Specific, measurable yes/no questions
 - Focused on agent behavior
 - Clear pass/fail conditions